The One Thing You Need to Finally Organize All Those Baby Bottles

-There is a mom out there who came up with an ingenious idea for storing all her baby's bottles.
-The idea is so smart that her Facebook post about it (meant just for her friends) has become a viral sensation.
+There is a mom out there who came up with an ingenious idea for storing all her baby’s bottles.
+The idea is so smart that her Facebook post about it (meant just for her friends) quickly became a viral sensation.

 I mean, of course it did — because storing all that baby gear in an already-full kitchen is tricky.
 And bottles are especially hard because they’re lightweight and tip over at the drop of a hat, causing a total domino effect.

 Ready to have your mind blown?
 Keep reading to see this mom’s brilliant solution.